 Principle 1 - Context and Character Providing a diversity of colours and materials, a reduction of height to the front form, and the breaking-up of the massing of the building into several smaller-scale components, is a good improvement to the preceding proposal.
 The rounding of edges to the building assists to further reduce the impact of bulk.
 Tapering of the building mass to the sides as the building increases in height above current allowable limits would provide opportunities for further landscaping on the upper two floors, and would further assist in reducing and mitigating the effect of building mass in relation to the scale of the immediate neighbours (including the restriction of sunlight into these sites).
 A further reduction of height to the front block could create a more pronounced stepping effect to the rear, as the overall height of the project and building height in relation to side boundaries and neighbouring development, is still considered an issue.
 The opportunities to peel back or tier the building from the side boundaries as the height increases, as well as further stepping at front in order to moderate the impact of this development on the Carr Place streetscape should be considered.
-Podium interface and inclusion of brick work elements is supported Podium design proposed matches the scale of the existing streetscape and neighbouring cottage dwellings.
+Podium interface and inclusion of brick work elements is supported Podium design proposed matches the scale of the prevalent immediate neighbourhood but needs further consideration in order to reflect the scale, articulation and pattern of components that define the character of the existing streetscape and neighbouring cottage dwellings.
 Vertical break up and detailed articulation of mass to be explored.
 Texture materials, and rhythm of cottage verandah posts could be referenced to inform the design of the podium facade.
 Greater articulation of solid walls to boundary parapets to be considered softening this interface until redevelopment of adjoining properties occurs.
-Principle 2 - Landscape quality Concept and approach to landscaping supported in principle Purpose and detailed design of the upper level landscape deck to be developed further Principle 3 - Built form and scale Principle 4 - Functionality and build quality N/A Refine floorplans to maintain efficient layout.
+Principle 2 - Landscape quality Concept and approach to landscaping supported in principle Purpose and detailed design of the upper level landscape deck to be developed further Principle 3 - Built form and scale N/A Principle 4 - Functionality and build quality Refine floorplans to maintain efficient layout.
 Simplified layouts to be explored (such as bathrooms backing onto lift shafts etc)

-Principle 5 - Sustainability Windows to bathrooms facing internal corridors should be incorporated to maintain access to direct sunlight and air Current general provision of cross ventilation, access to sunlight and disability access is supported

-Principle 6 - Amenity Analysis of the east-west axis to be provided to determine impact on the amenity of adjoining neighbours Comparison between compliant height and proposed height in relation to amenity/access to direct sun-light of adjoining properties needs to be further investigated.
+Principle 5 - Sustainability Principle 6 - Amenity Windows to bathrooms facing internal corridors should be incorporated to maintain access to direct sunlight and air Current general provision of cross ventilation, access to sunlight and disability access is supported Analysis of the east-west axis to be provided to determine impact on the amenity of adjoining neighbours Comparison between compliant height and proposed height in relation to amenity/access to direct sun-light of adjoining properties needs to be further investigated.
 Acoustic privacy for openings onto circulation corridor to be investigated further.
 Further investigation is required for openings into communal corridors through the use of acoustic glazing in order to maintain privacy, where common access passages adjoin window openings.
 Further detail required on how landscaping on balconies can be used to maintain privacy between dwellings.

 Principle 7 - Legibility N/A

 Principle 8 - Safety N/A

-Principle 9 - Community N/A
+Principle 9 - N/A

+Community

 Principle 10 - Aesthetics N/A

 Comments Previous feedback has been taken on board